-If communicating with your neighbor doesn't work to your satisfaction, there may be alternative legal avenues that you can pursue depending on your circumstances.
+If communicating with your neighbor doesn't work, there may be alternative legal avenues that you can pursue depending on your circumstances.
 The offending tree may violate other local government laws unrelated to view ordinances.
 If your situation fits the law, your neighbor may have to trim down to a certain height.

-If the tree is too close to power lines or streets, there are laws that require the tree pruning or removal, although tree removal is fairly rare.
+If the tree is too close to power lines or streets, there are laws and utility easements that require the tree pruning or removal, tree removal is fairly rare.

 Private Nuisance Laws